aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 ::::

 This workshop will break down each change you have to make into several steps.
-For each step, the workshop will tell you which file to look at.
+For each step, the workshop will tell you which files to look at.
-Within that file, look for a comment that begins with: `BEGIN EXERCISE 1 STEP N`, where `N` is the number step you are are.
+Within those files, look for comments that begins with: `BEGIN EXERCISE 1 STEP N`, where `N` is the number step you are are.
 This is where you will want to add new code.